iforgotband/Operations/README.markdown

 is in automation, and the idea of Continuous Integration(CI).
-This particular Ops repository is here to serve as a template for new Ops packages, and also the repository of those that already exist, If you adapt this to another workflow other than what we already have, we ask that you contribute it back, as described in [CONTRIBUTING](CONTRIBUTING.markdown).
+This particular Ops repository is here to serve as a template for new Ops packages, and also the repository of those that already exist, If you adapt this to another workflow other than what we already have, we ask that you Contribute it back, as described in [CONTRIBUTING](CONTRIBUTING.markdown).